jambun/pas/README.md

     --pass=password    Set the password.
     --sess=token       Set the session token.
     --post=file        Post file to uri.
-Same as `pas uri file` -h/--help          This.
+Same as `pas uri file` --alias=from:to    Alias 'from' to a uri fragment 'to' --alias=list       List aliases
+    --alias=delete!als Delete alias 'als'
+    -h/--help          This.
     -v/--verbose       Be noisy.
     -f/--force-login   Login to ArchivesSpace even if we have a good session.